TrustLayer raises $6M seed to become the ‘Carta for insurance’ – TechCrunch

 To help solve the problem, San Francisco-based TrustLayer has used robotic process automation (RPA) to build out what it describes as an automated and secure way for companies to verify insurance.
 It sells its software-as-a-service either through insurance brokers or directly to the companies themselves.

-TrustLayer says that companies that use its platform can automate the verification of insurance, licenses, and compliance documents of business partners such as vendors, subcontractors, suppliers, borrowers, tenants, ride-sharing and franchisees.
+TrustLayer says that companies that use its platform can automate the verification of insurance, licenses and compliance documents of business partners such as vendors, subcontractors, suppliers, borrowers, tenants, ridesharing and franchisees.
 (By verification of insurance, we mean confirming that a company is actually insured and not just pretending to be.)

 Recent traction includes companies working in the construction, property management, sports and hospitality industries.
 Insurance fraud is a real and expensive concern for companies working in those spaces, according to Fohr, who noted that the seed round was “heavily oversubscribed.”